mddazure/azure-route-server-lab/README.md

 # **Azure Route Server with Cisco CSR1000v NVA**

 # Introduction
-This lab demonstrates one of the use cases of [Azure Route Server](https://docs.microsoft.com/en-us/azure/route-server/overview): dynamic route exchange via BGP between a Network Virtual Appliance and the Azure routing plane.
+This lab demonstrates one of the use cases of [Azure Route Server](https://docs.microsoft.com/en-us/azure/route-server/overview): BGP route exchange with a Network Virtual Appliance and a VPN Gateway.

-:exclamation: Azure Route Server (ARS) is in Public Preview and visible in the portal on this [Azure Portal link](https://aka.ms/routeserver).
+:exclamation: Azure Route Server (ARS) is in Public Preview and is only visible in the portal on this [Azure Portal link](https://aka.ms/routeserver).

-The lab consists of a Hub VNET containing ARS, a Cisco CSR1000v NVA, a VPN Gateway and a VM.
-Two Branch VNETs, each containing a VPN Gateway and a VM, have VPN connections to the CSR and the Gateway in the Hub respectively.
-The VPN connections are BGP-enabled.
-A Spoke VNET containing a VM is peered to the Hub.
+The lab consists of:
+- A Hub VNET containing ARS, a Cisco CSR1000v NVA, a VPN Gateway and a VM
+- Branch VNETs, each containing a VPN Gateway and a VM
+- BGP-enabled VPN connections from the Branches to the CSR and the Hub Gateway respectively
+- A Spoke VNET containing a VM, peered to the Hub.

-The lab is built in Bicep and it leverages the CSR1000v free-trial Marketplace offer.
+The lab is built in Bicep and leverages the CSR1000v free-trial Marketplace offer.

 ![image](images/ars-lab.png)